GW-SHC/c_bootstrap/modules/mod01/readme.md

 In C, a function needs to be declared before it is used - remember, the compiler just parses the program from top to bottom.
 This is where header files are useful: they can give the compiler a "heads up" about which functions will be defined in the program, so that you can use them before they are defined.

 **Exercise:** Look at the file `max.c`, which is a program to compute the maximum of two numbers.
 Read it and modify it, adding an implementation for `min` function.

+### Coding Style

+Having a consistent syntactical style for the way we write code is very important.
+If a project is made up of many different coding styles it can make it very difficult to read code productivly.
+Different teams will have different rules for how code should be structured and it is imporant that everyone buys into this same standard.

+See [The Composite Style Guide](https://github.com/gparmer/Composite/blob/master/doc/style_guide/composite_coding_style.pdf) on how we strucutre our code.